 A Partner on Your Personal Journey

 At the heart of the Miracle Clubhouse is the belief that every member can sufficiently recover from the effects of mental illness to lead a personally satisfying and productive life.
 Together, members and staff participate in activities that provide a solid foundation for growth, self-respect and individual accomplishment.
-Decision making and governance involves members and staff working together to develop Clubhouse plans and policies.
+Decision-making and governance involve members and staff working together to develop Clubhouse plans and policies.

 Our Origins and a Growing Movement

 Clubhouses are member-based communities where people living with persistent mental illness come to rebuild their lives.
 From the movement’s origins in 1948, Clubhouses in more than 300 communities across 28 countries have provided their members with this proven approach to rehabilitation, recovery and reintegration into the community.

 In 2016, Miracle Clubhouse received international accreditation by Clubhouse International.
 At the time, it was only the 166th club worldwide to receive this honor.

 According to Clubhouse International, the Clubhouse experience has been proven to result in positive outcomes for many members, including: